tulkas114/shiftkey/README.md

  back from the [Available Shifts API](https://bitbucket.org/shiftkeyllc/ios-coding-challenge/src/master/API-DOC.md) in a list.
 The shift cell should include information relevant to the provider and when tapped, it should present a different screen to display more information about the shift.

 The coding challenge should take around 2-4 hours.
 The submitted code should reflect what you feel represents your best work.

 You should be prepared to talk about your solution in an interview setting.

+To start working on the challenge, clone this repo onto your development machine.
+Commit your changes there and when finished, publish your repo on your public bitbucket or github account.

 ### Requirements ###